Ammonium Persulfate - Glossar

 Ammonium Persulfate – Glossary

 Ammonium persulfate is a strong oxidizing agent primarily used in hair bleaching products.
-In cosmetics, it is used for the intensive lightening of hair pigments.
+In cosmetics, ammonium persulfate is used for intensive lightening of hair pigments.

-Ammonium persulfate, also known as ammonium persulfate, is an inorganic salt with strong oxidizing properties.
-As an oxidizing agent, ammonium persulfate is primarily used in bleaching powders and hair dyes to chemically break down and lighten natural color pigments in the hair.
+Ammonium persulfate, also known as ammonium peroxodisulfate, is an inorganic salt with a strong oxidizing effect.
+As an oxidizing agent, ammonium persulfate is mainly used in bleaching powders and hair dyes to chemically decompose and lighten natural hair pigments.
 In combination with hydrogen peroxide, this ingredient enables controlled lightening processes.

-In the INCI list, the substance appears as ammonium persulfate.
-Besides cosmetic applications, ammonium persulfate is also used in technical fields such as polymerization and cleaning.
+In the INCI list, the substance appears as Ammonium Persulfate.
+In addition to cosmetic applications, ammonium persulfate is also used in technical fields such as polymerization or cleaning.
 Due to its reactive properties, ammonium persulfate can cause skin irritation or respiratory reactions in sensitive individuals.
-Therefore, its use is strictly regulated in the EU and often restricted to professional applications.
-As an ingredient in bleaching agents, ammonium persulfate is one of the key active ingredients for strong lightening effects.
+Therefore, its use in the EU is clearly regulated and often limited to professional applications.
+As a component of bleaching agents, ammonium persulfate is one of the key active ingredients for strong lightening effects.

 Frequently Asked Questions (FAQ)

-What effect does ammonium persulfate have on bleach?
+What does ammonium persulfate do in hair bleach?

-Ammonium persulfate oxidizes hair pigments and provides a significant lightening effect.
+Ammonium persulfate oxidizes hair pigments, resulting in significant lightening.

 Is ammonium persulfate harmful to the scalp?